 What’s the Best Temp to Vape Weed?

-Almost all of the dry herb vape pen and vaporizer devices have different temperature settings to choose from, and finding out the best temp to vape weed is essential to getting the most out of them.
+Almost all of the dry herb vape pen and vaporizer devices have different temperature settings to choose from, and finding out the best temp to vape weed (or even CBD flower) is essential to getting the most out of them.

 The main issue when looking for the best temp to vape weed is the fact that different compounds are released at different temperatures.
 For example, THC (the main psychoactive component of marijuana) is released at around 315 °F / 157 °C, and CBD (a non-psychoactive part that’s often used medically) is released at about 356 °F / 180 °C.